Raimondo: I will remain governor until confirmation to Biden cabinet

 McKee and Raimondo, both second-term Democrats, have not shared a close relationship during their concurrent tenures.
 But McKee began his own remarks by praising Raimondo for her work over the past six years.

 McKee said Raimondo’s staff has kept him apprised of the COVID-19 response, and he’s previously pledged to keep Raimondo’s COVID team in place when he takes over.
-He has not yet announced any other personnel decisions — including whether he will keep in place other members of Raimondo’s cabinet — but has scheduled a news conference Thursday morning at Chelo’s in Warwick to further discuss the transition.
+He has not yet announced any other personnel decisions — including whether he will retain other members of Raimondo’s cabinet — but has scheduled a news conference Thursday morning at Chelo’s in Warwick to further discuss the transition.

-Raimondo did not comment on the timeline of her departure, but McKee told reporters after the briefing he anticipates taking over around mid-February.
+Raimondo did not comment on the timeline of her departure, and U.S. Sen. Sheldon Whitehouse said earlier this week her final confirmation vote may not happen until March or April.
+A person familiar with the planning told 12 News her initial hearing before the Senate could happen later this month.

+However, McKee told reporters outside the Vets he is currently anticipating taking over around mid-February, “give or take a few weeks.”